steamdivingbell/divingbell/README.md

 - [ ] Not working
 - [ ] Barely functional
 - [ ] Functional
-- [X] Feature parity
+- [ ] Feature parity
-- [ ] Extended development
+- [X] Extended development
 - [ ] EOL

 # License

 Much like the original, this code is under the MIT license -- see [the license](https://github.com/jbzdarkid/divingbell/blob/master/LICENSE.md) for details.

-The data files are not present in this repo -- but at some point I will be scraping data from steam to power this project.
+This repo also contains the raw data files (in the `data/` folder), which have been download and/or scraped from Steam.
 All the usual legally gray areas about scraping aside, please don't assume that I own any scraped data.

 # An overview
 TBD, once the project works.
-Hopefully it'll work just like the original.
+Hopefully it'll work just like the original, maybe with some extra features.